djpolo823/bitcoins/README.md

 # bitcoins
 It´s an Python app that allows users to buy, send, ask for cryptocurrencies, all the information about cryptocurrencies is retrived from coinmarket.com API

+INSTRUCTIONS:

+Just clone this repo and type py proyecto_final.py

+For testing purposes, the already existing users will be shown here with their respective login data:

+Code/name/password

+5529 ian 1234
+3646 david 1234

 """*************************************************** ************************************************** ***********
 Desktop type digital wallet with which you can:
     1. send and receive an amount in USD of the cryptocurrencies registered in coinmarketcap